KevinDusange/2420-Assignment2/README.md

 - -s will only create the symbolic links
 - -a will install the packages and create the symbolic links

-In your case it will be convenient to usa -a to run all the scrips at once using the format below.
+In your case it will be convenient to use -a to run all the scrips at once using the format below.

 ```
 sudo ./main_script -a